Anomaly footprints in SM+Gravity: Introduction

 Gauge and gravitational anomalies in local field theories come in two species.
 In \cite{BG24} these two types were labeled type O (obstructive) and type NO (non-obstructive).
 The reason of the partition is due to their drastically different nature.
 The former are a symptom that (chiral fermion) propagators do not exist.
 For they signal topological obstructions to invert the corresponding Dirac operators, made precise by the family's index theorem of Atiyah and Singer\footnote{A full treatment of O-type anomalies can be found in \cite{I}.}; when present in a theory, they make impossible its quantization.
 The NO-type anomalies are simply quantum effect, they signal that a symmetry is violated at the quantum level but have no obstructive effect on propagators and do not endanger quantization.
 Needless to say chiral theories that contain O-type anomalies must be discarded.
 The minimal standard model (MSM) is free of the latter.
 But when we couple it to gravity new anomalies come into play.
 They mostly cancel out due to the particular algebraic combination of the fields in it.
 But some residual odd-parity trace anomalies suvive.
 They are generated by their coupling to gravity and are built with the $SU(2)$ gauge fields.

 In \cite{BG24} a theory was tentatively proposed which is free of all O-type anomalies.
 It consists of mirror right-handed multiplets of fermions added to the left-handed multiplets that define the MSM.
 Altogether it features a sort of two distinct standard models coupled to gravity, which have in common the $SU(2)$ gauge fields, while they have distinct $SU(3)$ and $U(1)$ gauge sectors, as well as two distinct gravity sectors, each one with its own metric, and distinct scalar sectors.
 It was also shown that this model can be extended with the addition of dilaton fields that guarantees Weyl invariance.
-This model is type-O anomaly free and has a quality, it answers the question: why does nature use only left-handed particles and right-handed antiparticles to build up our universe while disdaining right-handed particles and left-handed antiparticles?
+This model is type-O anomaly free and has a quality, it answers the question: why does nature use particles and antiparticles of only one handedness to build up our universe while disdaining particles and antiparticles with the other?
 Having to include the latter in the cast is an anomaly footprint.